vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/05_Bibliography.md

 Aparárka
 See Yajnavalkyasmṛti (Ăn.).
 Āpastambadharmasūtra
 Sanskrit text with extracts from Haradatta's commentary, the Ujjvalā, ed.
-G. Bühler, Bombay 1932.
+G. Būhler, Bombay 1932.
 Sanskrit text with Haradattamisra's commentary, the Ujjvalā, ed.
 A. Chinnasvami Sastri and A. Ramanatha Sastri, KSS no. 93, Benares 1932.
 English tr.
-G. Bühler (1879), SBE reprint, Delhi 1975.
+G. Būhler (1879), SBE reprint, Delhi 1975.
 Apastambagṛhyasūtra
 Sanskrit text with extracts from the commentaries of Haradatta and Sudarsanācārya, ed.
 M. Winternitz, Vienna 1887.*
 Sanskrit text with two commentaries, the Anakula of Haradatta Miśra